-This native of the Pacific Northwest grows all over the Pacific Northwest.
-Its a pretty little plant that has dainty white to pink flowers on multiple stems.
+This native of the Pacific Northwest grows all over the BC coast.
+It’s a pretty little plant that has dainty white to pink flowers on multiple stems.
 The flowers are present from February to September.

 It can be found from Alaska south to California, in southern British Columbia and all of Vancouver Island.